DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/28-Regression-Inference.md

 #### Hypothesis test

-In the second row of the **Coefficients** portion of the table we have our point estimate, standard error, test statistic, and p-value for the slope.
+In the second row of the **Coefficients** portion of the table we have our point estimate, standard error, test statistic, and $p$-value for the slope.

 The hypotheses for this output is
 $H_0$: $\beta_1 = 0$.
 The true linear model has slope zero.
 The carb content has no impact on the the calorie content.
 $H_A$: $\beta_1 \neq 0$.
 The true linear model has a slope different than zero.
 The higher the carb content, the greater the average calorie content or vice-versa.

 Our estimate of the slope is 4.297 with a standard error of 0.5424.
-Just for demonstration purposes, we will use `R` to calculate the test statistic and p-value as a series of steps.
+Just for demonstration purposes, we will use `R` to calculate the test statistic and $p$-value as a series of steps.
 The test statistic under the null hypothesis is:

 $$
 {\hat{\beta}_1-0 \over {\hat \sigma \over \sqrt{ \sum (x_i-\bar{x})^2}}}